 Joint supplements are an excellent way to help your dog improve joint function and promote healthy inflammatory responses.
 Joint supplements for dogs work by providing nutrients that help the body perform its normal functions more efficiently.
 Some of these nutrients are antioxidants, which fight free radicals that damage cells and tissues.

 Others work by supporting healthy joint tissue formation and repair.
 However, the world of supplements is highly unregulated, and not all supplements are created equal.

 Does My Dog Need Joint Supplements?

-Many dogs suffer from joint pain, but they don’t always get the help they need.
+Many dogs suffer from joint discomfort, but they don’t always get the help they need.
 Joint supplements for dogs are one way to help your dog live a longer, happier life.

 Dogs are no different.
-Even if you think your pooch is too young for arthritis, she may still suffer from joint pain due to the same causes as you do: aging and increased weight bearing on her joints, like jumping off the couch.
+Even if you think your pooch is too young for joint problems, she may still suffer from joint discomfort due to the same causes as you do: aging and increased weight bearing on her joints, like jumping off the couch.

 The following could be warning signs that your dog needs a joint supplement:

 - Reluctance to climb stairs or jump into the car